Moving to Louisiana? Tips for Going the Distance

 The Atlantic hurricane season (which includes Florida, Louisiana and the Caribbean) runs from June to November each year, with the peak being in August to October.
 Northerners more acquainted with blizzards will get a quick lesson on the installation of hurricane shutters and evacuation routes, as well as the necessity and contents of emergency supplies.

 When planning your relocation, timing is always important, so if you don’t want to be schlepping furniture when it feels like 120°F, plan accordingly.

 On the positive side, you won’t need to bring your snow boots, parkas, snow shovels or wool sweaters.
 You can probably also leave the flannel sheets and heavy duvet behind.

-Florida has the Everglades, lakes, rivers .
-Louisiana has the bayous, the Atlantic Ocean, Lake Pontchartrain, rivers, and the Gulf of Mexico.
-LA is considered a tropical climate, and did we mention hurricanes?
+Florida has the Everglades, lakes, rivers and the Atlantic Ocean and the Gulf of Mexico.
+Louisiana has the bayous, Lake Pontchartrain, rivers, and the Gulf of Mexico.
+Both are considered tropical climates, and did we mention hurricanes?

 Know what all those things have in common?
 Water, sometimes lots of it.
 House insurance in Louisiana does not include any flood protection.
 If you want flood insurance, you have to buy that separately, which can be pricey, depending on where you are located.

 When you are budgeting for your move, make sure you factor in the cost of separate flood insurance.